wagtail/wagtail/docs/topics/search/indexing.rst

 .. warning::

-    Indexing extra fields is not supported by the database backend.
+    Indexing extra fields is only supported by the :ref:`wagtailsearch_backends_elasticsearch` and :ref:`wagtailsearch_backends_postgresql`.
+Indexing extra fields is not supported by the :ref:`wagtailsearch_backends_database`.
 If you're using the database backend, any other fields you define via ``search_fields`` will be ignored.

 Fields must be explicitly added to the ``search_fields`` property of your ``Page``-derived model, in order for you to be able to search/filter on them.
 This is done by overriding ``search_fields`` to append a list of extra ``SearchField``/``FilterField`` objects to it.